 The City’s Ordinance requires that all industries and businesses that discharge high-strength wastewater (higher than normal residential waste) pay an additional fee to recover the additional costs for treating those wastes.
 This additional fee is called a “surcharge.”

-About twice per year, City sampling personnel will collect a composite sample of wastewater discharged from your facility.
-The sample will be analyzed for total suspended solids (TSS) and biochemical oxygen demand (BOD).
-The analysis is performed at a laboratory accredited under the National Environmental Laboratory Accreditation Program (NELAP) in accordance with the American Public Health Association’s (APHA’s) Standard Methods for the Examination of Water and Wastewater.
+Once per year, City sampling personnel will collect a composite sample of wastewater discharged from your facility.
+The sample will be analyzed for total suspended solids (TSS) and biochemical oxygen demand (BOD) or chemical oxygen demand (COD).
+The analysis is performed in accordance with the American Public Health Association’s (APHA’s) Standard Methods for the Examination of Water and Wastewater.

 The calculation of the surcharge occurs by using four items: